Kjili/boardgame-quickrules/root.rst

   | if there is no leader left after Turmoil, recover all of them
 Strategy:
   | the suits of your cards are important for you
-  | starting leader depends on your cards
+  | starting leader depends on your cards:
-  | - if you have two cards of your current clearing: start Charismatic with two cards in Recruit, trigger Turmoil, pick Despot next
+  | - if you have two cards of your current clearing: start Charismatic with two cards in Recruit, trigger Turmoil, pick Despot next (not in games against Hundreds)
-  | - if you have a bird card and a card of your current clearing: start Charismatic (pick fights)
+  | - if you have a bird card and a card of your current clearing or play against Hundreds: start Charismatic (pick fights)
   | - else: start with Despot (fast growth, aggressive playstyle)
   | second leader:
   | - choose Commander to defend and push advantage
   | - choose Builder to recover troops (if you lost them) and craft
-  | - choose Despot if you turmoiled very easy or a lot of your roosts have been destroyed
+  | - choose Despot if you turmoiled very early or a lot of your roosts have been destroyed
   | do not put more than two cards in recruit with the Charismatic leader
   | keep to your decree as long as possible but be aware that you will be in Turmoil eventually (try to avoid more than 2-3)
   | plan ahead for Turmoil (balance points gained and lost, try to Turmoil in your build phase and do everything else)